 Using Pen Name/Pseudonym for Amazon Self-publishing

 Once your book is finished, you have two choices as a self-published writer when it comes to choosing a name.
-You can either use your real name or use a pen name or pseudonym for your book.
+You can either use your real name, or use a pen name or pseudonym for your book.
 Many writers have been using the ‘pen names’ for decades.
 Earlier, with traditional publishers, the number of such writers was more.
-Even though the number of writers using pen names has reduced, there are many still using it.
+Even though the number of writers using pen names has reduced, there are many still using them.

 In this article, we will understand what you mean by pen names and why writers use them.
 Once you have clarity on these topics, you can decide whether you want to use your real name or pseudonym for the book.